magabriel/tvheadendv/README.md

 - Linux platform (sorry, not tested in Windows) with Apache and PHP.
 For simplicity you should use the same machine where Tvheadend lives, but is up to you to use another one.
 The application can work from any computer in the same network.
 - A mobile platform with a modern browser (tested under Androd 2.3 and Dolphin browser).
+- An external media player that can play streaming urls.

 ## Installation